Skip to Main Content

 5. Policy Engagement

-You can also use the book we suggest which we have in stock "Doing a systematic review" edited by Boland, A., Cherry, G and Dickson, R 2nd edition (2017).
+You can also use the book, "Doing a systematic review" edited by Boland, A., Cherry, G and Dickson, R 2nd edition (2017).
 They have a very useful online resource to supplement learning.

 Searching Skill toolkit: finding the evidence.
 2nd ed.
 2014, De Brun.
-This is available as an ebook - Need an idiot's guide - Top tips to getting started.
+This is available as an ebook Top tips to getting started.

 Scoping searches are fairly brief searches of existing literature designed to help you gain an overview of the range and depth of research that exists for a particular research idea.
 It can cover published work and discover on-going studies.
 Research proposals are shaped by the results of a scoping search for your research idea.